What’s the secret to submitting cohesive, strong, captivating college applications without stressing out your teen?

 I just don’t know HOW to do it.”

-With an emphasis on self-discovery and self-reflection, I help teens submit powerful applications that capture why they will thrive at each college they apply.
+With an emphasis on self-discovery and self-reflection, I help teens submit powerful applications that capture the attention of admissions officers.
 When I work with students from the start of college prep to negotiating financial aid awards, their hard work literally pays off*

 • Over 90% of students admitted into their top (1st or 2nd) choice school